-Academic integrity is essential to the educational process and serves to uphold the educational mission of the University.
-Therefore, all members of the University community have a responsibility for maintaining high standards of honesty and ethical practice with regards to their academic endeavors.
+Academic integrity is essential to the educational process and serves to uphold the educational mission of the university.
+Therefore, all members of the university community have a responsibility for maintaining high standards of honesty and ethical practice with regards to their academic endeavors.
 Students should consult with their instructor if they are not sure what may constitute a violation of the Academic Integrity policy.
 The full policy can be found in Article III.
 1. of The Student Code of Conduct.

 Although instructors are responsible for taking all reasonable precautions to limit the possibility of students violating the Academic Integrity policy, students share in this responsibility and should report any suspected violations to the instructor.

-After the instructor has identified a possible violation of the policy, they must notify the student within 48 hours in writing, via university email, of the allegations and invite the student to participate in an academic integrity conference.
-The instructor and student may hold the conference without written notification.
-This academic integrity conference shall occur within five university working days of the written notification to the student.
+After an instructor has identified a possible violation(s) of the Academic Integrity policy, they must notify the student of the allegation within two university working days via university email and invite the student to participate in an Academic Integrity Conference.
+The instructor and student may also hold the conference prior to email notification.
+The Academic Integrity Conference shall occur within five university working days of the email notification to the student.

-If an instructor concludes that the student is responsible for a violation of the Academic Integrity policy, they may impose a sanction, including the following:
+If an instructor concludes that a student is responsible for a violation(s) of the Academic Integrity policy, they may impose a sanction, including the following:

 - official warning

 A complete description of the Academic Integrity process is detailed in Article V. of The Student Code of Conduct.
 However, it should be noted that a student can:

-- accept the charge and sanction(s) offered by the instructor, which is acknowledged by signing the Academic Integrity form
+- accept the charge(s) and sanction(s) offered by the instructor, which they acknowledge by signing the Academic Integrity Form

 - accept the charge(s), but decline the sanction(s) offered by the instructor, which they acknowledge will transition the case to the Academic Grievance Subcommittee for a hearing; the student will not sign the Academic Integrity Form in this case